Audrey Coleman became Director of the Dole Institute in November 2021.

 Senior Associate Director

 Barbara Ballard joined the Dole Institute in 2004.
-As senior associate director of outreach, she coordinates the Dole Scholars program, the Youth Civic Leadership Institute (YCLI), Civic Engagement Week, Constitution Day, the Government and History Teachers Conference, Veteran’s Day events, and a Women Running for Office series.
+As senior associate director, she coordinates the Youth Civic Leadership Institute (YCLI) for nominated Kansas high school seniors, Civic Engagement and KU Leadership, Get Out the Vote and voter registration, Constitution Day, Civic Engagement and Leadership Conference for Kansas Government, History and Social Studies Teachers, Veterans Day Gala, and A Conversation on Race series.
 Barbara has been with the University of Kansas since August 1980, where she has served as an associate vice provost for student success, associate dean for student life and the director of the Emily Taylor Women’s Resource Center.
-Barbara, a Ph.D. in counseling and student personnel services, also teaches for the School of Education and Department of Women’s Studies.
+Barbara, has a Ph.D. in Counseling and Student Personnel services and an M.S. in Guidance and Counseling.
+She also teaches for the School of Education and Department of Women’s Gender and Sexuality Studies.